Where Some Ideas Are Stranger Than Others...

 <p>A paragraph of whatever you want to say.</p>

 A raw beginner would need a bit more information than this of course, but this already allows them to ask sensible questions and sort out what is happening.
 Having taught people the basics of webcoding myself, it astonishes me how astonished they are that it is quite possible to build a website with little more than a text editor.
+Or that they can link to any file type they like just about, including plain text files (use the back button your browser to return to this essay).
 They can hardly believe it.
 They may never want to actually code a site by hand or be able to tweak a pre-built template for their own site, but this makes at least a small change to their view of the web.
 And by the way, the people I'm referring to are not people sneeringly referred to as "digital immigrants" but those lauded as "digital natives."
 The real definition of a "digital native" seems to be someone who has been presented everything about computers and the internet as magical black boxes into which they are not allowed to look.
 Certainly, that would be just the sort of person who would remain passive and easily exploitable.

 Still, this all begs the question of what many people are getting instead of satisfaction from building something on the web, or the dopamine rush system inherent to social media.
 These are not perfect and total systems, so then we need to ask what else could be an incentive for someone unwilling or unable to do things like code web pages or integrate into a virtual community of some type.
 Here I think the sad fact is that we have an unhappy confluence of the factors identified in Lukianoff and Haidt's book The Coddling of the American Mind.
 The vast majority of the world is of course not the united states, and yes, "american" is not properly a term that refers only to people who live in that country.
 Still, this is an important book published in 2018, developed from an original article published in the atlantic in 2015.
 By a happy accident, I even read this article as one of my colleagues at graduate school recommended it.
 The book is an important development of the issues that article raised, including numerous receipts and practical recommendations to help improve the current conditions on the web, on campuses, and in the political culture of the united states and the other places affected by its aura.